Metrication in the United Kingdom: Progress

 Yet the target of completion by 1975 "in concert with the Commonwealth" was not achieved; Australia, New Zealand and South Africa all completed their metrication processes by 1980.

 Education

 In England and Wales, unlike Scotland, education was controlled at county council level rather than at national level.
-In 1967 the Department for Education alerted all local education authorities to the need to adapt to the metric system.
-In 1968 all bodies that had an interest in the examination system were invited to contribute to the discussion of both metrication and decimalisation in education.
+In an Administrative Memorandum of August 1967 the Department of Education and Science drew the attention of local education authorities to the government's 1965 announcement of its intention to change to the metric system, and a further memorandum in October 1969 set out the progress made in further education.
+In a Circular Letter of March 1968 the Department invited the bodies responsible for examinations and syllabuses in further education to consider what consequential changes would be needed.
 In science subjects, this meant a conversion from the cgs system to SI, in geography from the imperial system to SI while in mathematics it meant discarding the teaching of mixed unit arithmetic, a topic that took up a significant part of the time allocated in primary schools to arithmetic/mathematics and 7% of total time allocated to all subjects.